Savory and comforting Italian meatball soup is a perfect family meal. Ready in under 40 minutes, this soup makes a great and easy weeknight dinner.

 Start this soup off by making the meatballs.
 Chop up the garlic, and fresh basil & mint to add to the ground meat mixture.
 Reserve one garlic for the soup base.

 After you’ve removed the meatballs, drain off any excess grease.
-Add 1 tablespoon of the olive oil to the same pot you cooked the meatballs in.
-And sauté the onions, carrots, and celery over medium heat until translucent (about 10 minutes).
+Add 1 tablespoon of the olive oil and sauté the onions, carrots, and celery over medium heat until translucent (about 10 minutes).
 Add in 1 chopped garlic clove.
 Stir until fragrant (about 30-45 seconds).